36P/Whipple

-36P/Whipple is a periodic comet in the Solar System.
-It is the lowest numbered Quasi-Hilda comet.
+36P/Whipple is a Jupiter-family comet with an 8.43-year orbit around the Sun.
+It is also the lowest numbered quasi-Hilda comet.
 It passed 0.25 AU from Jupiter in June 1922.

+Physical characteristics

-The comet nucleus is estimated to be 4.5 kilometers in diameter or 5.1 kilometers.
-The rotational period was estimated to be about 40 hours.
+The comet nucleus is initially estimated to be around 4.56 km in diameter.
+However, more recent analysis in 2011 indicated a larger nucleus at 5.1 km.
+Its rotation period is determined to be around 40 hours long.